Commitment to Privacy

 We collect information about and from unregistered users and registered users.

 Unregistered Users: You must register with our Account Portal to play our games.
 However, you may access certain areas of our Services without registering.
-In these circumstances, we passively collect non-personally identifiable information using cookies such as your IP address, referring website, the type of browser or operating system you have, the type of hardware you have, what pages on the site you have viewed, as well as access dates and times.
-This is not traced back to any individual and we cannot identify you from this information.
-When you first visit our website you will see a message informing you about cookies and an option to accept or mange cookies.
+In these circumstances, we passively collect information using cookies such as your IP address, referring website, the type of browser or operating system you have, the type of hardware you have, what pages on the site you have viewed, as well as access dates and times.
+When you first visit our website you will see a message informing you about cookies and an option to accept or manage cookies.
 For information about the cookies we use and how to accept or decline cookies, please see the section below on how we use your personal data.

 Types of Data